ExperTnot/vod-watcher/README.md

 python3 vod_watcher.py
 ```

-You’ll see a continuously-updating dashboard:
+You'll see a continuously-updating dashboard:

 ```
 2025-05-04 12:34:56  –  VOD Watcher   (next reload in 120s)